hannestschofenig/tschofenig-ids/dtls13/draft-ietf-tls-dtls13.md

 # The DTLS Record Layer

-The DTLS record layer is extremely similar to that of TLS 1.3.
+The DTLS record layer is similar to that of TLS 1.3 unless noted otherwise.
 The only change is the inclusion of an explicit epoch and sequence number in the record.
 This sequence number allows the recipient to correctly verify the TLS MAC.
 The DTLS record format is shown below:

 ~~~~
   struct {
+       opaque content[DTLSPlaintext.length];
        ContentType type;
+       uint8 zeros[length_of_padding];
+   } DTLSInnerPlaintext;

+   struct {
+       ContentType opaque_type = 23; /* application_data */
-           ProtocolVersion version = { 254, 253 };
+       ProtocolVersion legacy_record_version = {254,253); // DTLSv1.2
        uint16 epoch;                         // DTLS-related field
        uint48 sequence_number;               // DTLS-related field
        uint16 length;
-           opaque fragment[DTLSPlaintext.length];
+       opaque encrypted_record[length];
-         } DTLSPlaintext;
+} DTLSCiphertext;
 ~~~~

 type:

-: Identical to the type field in a TLS 1.3 record.
+: The content type of the record.

-version:
+legacy_record_version:

-: This specification re-uses the DTLS version 1.2 version number, namely { 254, 253 }.
-This field is deprecated and MUST be ignored for all purposes.
+: This field is redundant and it is treated in the same way as specified in the TLS 1.3 specification.
+The DTLS version 1.2 version number is reused, namely { 254, 253 }.
+This field is deprecated and MUST be ignored.

 epoch: